Mobile Game Monetization Trends: Best Strategies to Monetize Your Game in 2022

-Hands down, one of the biggest mobile game monetization trends in 2020 will be in-app ads.
+One of the biggest mobile game monetization trends in 2022 will continue to be in-app ads.
 This model has proven to be very effective for developers.

 Players can enjoy a mobile game for free, while the developer earns revenue from mobile ads that show up in the game.
 Advertisers are also happy to show their ads and acquire new users.

 In fact, users remember in-app ads 47% of the time.
 That attests to their effectiveness.
 Moreover, a study done by Ipsos showed that 50% of users find mobile ads visually pleasing.

 In 2022, the emphasis will be on user experience.
 Users don’t want to see intrusive ads or ads that are irrelevant.
 Moreover, if a user is bombarded with too many ads, the user experience will suffer.

 Therefore, in 2022, developers need to strike a balance between the number of ads and the quality of the ads.

 In-game ads come in different formats and these are the 5 most important ones: